LukeMcCulloch/PyCFD/README.md

 # PyCFD

 An unstructured solver for the Euler equations on a 2D grid, prototyped in Python.
+Adaptive mesh refinement (AMR) now under construction!

 1. LSQ gradient reconstruction
 2. Roe approximate Riemmann solver for the flux
 3. Cell centered.
 4. Tri and quad meshes shown
+5. Gradient based adaptive mesh refinement is now under construction.  (and will be ported to the c++ codebase after it works)